 |The Brant Compound on Spindrift Island.|

 Comparing images of the islands show some basic similarities with a runway and lab compound.
 The high-tech “Submobile” used in the fourth Rick Brant adventure, 100 Fathoms Under (1947), looks as though it directly influenced the Quest sea-floor crawler used in the 1965 episode “Pirates From Below.”
 Steve Ames works for “JANIG,” the Joint Army-Navy Intelligence Group, while Race Bannon works for “Intelligence One,” a CIA-type organization.
 Other similarities can be found, and there are enough to suggest that at the very least there are some potential copyright violations by Hanna-Barbara that go beyond borrowing and adapting a concept.

 The Rick Brant adventures were much like the Hardy Boys/Nancy Drew series in that the protagonists were young people, some kind of mystery drove the plot, and action and adventure ensued.
 Rick Brant author Harold L. Goodwin, with co-author Peter J. Harkins on the first three novels, created a compelling model that appealed to the post-war faith in science and technology.
 The Rick Brant adventures also included two teen girls as part of the regular supporting cast.
 This was unlike the original Jonny Quest series whose only female character was Jezebel Jade, a mercenary who helped the Quests in two episodes, which gave little for young female fans to follow.
 Admittedly, however, both series have essentially male-centric formats.

 The truth between the obvious influences of the Rick Brant adventures on Jonny Quest may never be known.
 Both properties though do provide us with a glimpse at the aspirations of the post-World War II generation.
 Despite the devastation and horror of the war, the belief in something better prevailed.
-Science and technology could be used in non-violent ways to advance knowledge, friendships could transcend religion, and even teenagers had something to contribute in making the world a safer place.
+Science and technology could be used in non-violent ways to advance knowledge, friendships could transcend religion, and even teenagers had something to contribute in making the world a better place.

 That’s still a pretty good idea.